-The tornado drill will be a series of short rings of the bells.
+The tornado drill will be announced over the intercom.

 Students are to walk single file to their tornado shelter locations, taking a hard cover book with them if possible, to open over the back of their neck.
 The principal is lookout.
 All other teachers should be with their respective group or class.